gguo78/dp-rag/documents/report.md

 In the private variant of the problem (DP-RAG), we also assume the documents are *privacy sensitive*, and make the additional assumption that each document relates to only one individual that we call *privacy unit* (PU)[^5].

-[^5]: Such structuration of documents by privacy unit can sometime be achieved by cutting documents and groupping all the content relative to one PU in one document.
+[^5]: Such structuring of documents by privacy unit can sometime be achieved by cutting documents and grouping all the content relative to one PU in one document.

 ## Differential Privacy and its application to RAG